 To "juice up" something means "to add more power, energy, or speed to; accelerate".
 The name "Juiced.GS" is derived from one of founding editor Max Jones' friends, who, upon seeing Max and knowing of his decked-out Apple IIGS system, loaded with peripherals, exclaimed "There's the guy with the juiced GS!"

 You can read more of our history on Dr. Steven Weyhrich's Apple II History website.

-When Juiced.GS debuted in 1996, it wasn't the only Apple II magazine still around; for example, Quality Computers' II Alive was still kicking (though just barely).
-However, the venerable GS+ magazine had recently ended its run, and that was the void we were trying to fill.
+When Juiced.GS debuted in 1996, it wasn't the only Apple II magazine still around; for example, Quality Computers' II Alive was still kicking (though just barely) and covering the 8-bit models.
+However, the venerable GS+ magazine had recently ended its run of 16-bit coverage, and that was the void we were trying to fill.

 As other magazines shuttered, Juiced.GS expanded to cover all aspects of Apple II hardware, community, and events, as well as the occasional articles about the Apple-1 and Apple III.

 Your subscription includes all issues published in the calendar year of your subscription.
 We publish every March, June, September, and December, so if you subscribe in July, we'll immediately mail you the first two issues of the year, to be followed by the next two when they are published.

 Other magazines' subscriptions last for one year starting from the day you subscribed.
 These magazines have large teams to manage thousands of subscribers, making it economical to send renewal reminders whenever appropriate.